 For other shopping opportunities on the island, see our list of markets in Fuerteventura.

-Los Lobos Island is a nature reserve and it only takes 15-20 minutes by boat to get to it from Corralejo harbour.
-There are several companies and prices start at 15 euros/person for a round trip.
+Los Lobos Island is a nature reserve and it only takes 15-20 minutes by boat to get to it from Corralejo Harbour.
+There are several companies and prices start at 15 euros/per person for a round trip.

 You can explore the entire island, swim in the pristine waters and enjoy a nice lunch at the only restaurant in Los Lobos.
 Just make sure you don't miss the last boat, which usually leaves at 4 PM.

-You can book your boat trip to Los Lobos online for € 15 / person and you can choose between 3 starting times: 10:00, 11:00 and 15:30.
-We would advise to go on the first-morning boat.
+You can book your boat trip to Los Lobos online for € 15 / per person and you can choose between more than six daily departures.
+We would advise going on one of the morning boats, so you will have more time to explore Lobos Island.

 The only water park on the island is in Corralejo, so why not spend a day enjoying the water slides?
 Especially if you're with the kids, this is a fun day out and they will love it for sure.
 There's a nice restaurant inside with good prices, so this a plus if you arrive in the morning and wish to spend the entire day here.